flightaware/tclrmq/README.md

 ### closeConnection

 Takes an optional boolean argument, _callCloseCB_, which defaults to 1.
-Closes the associated _Connection_ object and if _callCloseCB_ is true, any callback set with _onClose_ is invoked, otherwise it is ignored.
+Closes the associated _Connection_ object and if _callCloseCB_ is true, any callback set with the _Connection_ object's _onClose_ method is invoked, otherwise it is ignored.

 ### closing?